 - Hatching: Fertile eggs generally hatch within 1-2 days of each other.
 Bad weather can lengthen hatching period.
 Females brood the babies (see photo of a brood patch right by Torrey Moss) for 3 days, and then only at night or when it is very cold (up to 10-11 days).
 In my experience, TRES rarely remove unhatched eggs from their nests.

 - Development: Fledging occurs 18-22 days (15-25 days possible) after hatching.
-The parents pack insects they catch into a BB-sized ball called a bolus, and bring them to the young.
+The parents pack insects they catch into a BB-sized ball called a bolus, and bring them to their young.
 Fecal sacs may be dropped in bodies of water to avoid detection by predators.
-The parents stop removing fecal sacs (often dropping them over water) from the nest after the young are 14 days old, so the nest becomes a tarry mess.
+The parents stop removing fecal sacs from the nest after the young are 14 days old, so the nest becomes a tarry mess.
 About a week before fledging, babies may stick their heads out of the nest to get the first feeding or out of curiosity.
 (See very funny video clips.)
-Some may practice what I call "hole hogging" - I watched one 13-day old nestling get at least 8 feedings in a row, and the parent had trouble squeezing by it to go in and retrieve a fecal sac.
+Some may practice what I call "hole hogging."
+I watched one 13-day old nestling nab at least 8 feedings in a row, and the parent had trouble squeezing by its fat head to go in and retrieve a fecal sac.
 When parents feed the larger babies, their head may disappear up to the bill in the baby's throat.
 During the last 3-4 days inside the box, they become very active, rapidly fluttering their wings.
 Sometimes TRES apparently have a little "graduation party" with a bunch of other adults (and fledged juveniles?) excitedly fluttering around the front of a box, perhaps trying to coax the nestlings out.
-May prematurely fledge if there is a dead bird in the box.
+Young may prematurely fledge if there is a dead bird in the box.
 Parents may not return to the box to feed the young inside once the first one has fledged.

 - After Fledging: Fledglings can immediately swoop like experts.
 The parents seem to guide and "dance" with them, chattering away.
-Fledglings can feed themselves (which is probably why they stay in the box longer - to gain weight and strength), but may get an occasional feeding by parents for the first 3 days, unlike bluebirds which beg parents for weeks after fledging.
+Fledglings can feed themselves (which is probably why they stay in the box longer - to gain weight and strength), but may get an occasional feeding by parents during the first 3 days, unlike bluebirds which beg parents for up to four weeks after fledging.
 One person reported seeing newly fledged TRES trying to go back into their box while other babies were still in it.
-Some have reported TRES juveniles from other nestings entering different boxes and exiting, without harming the nestlings.
-There is a concern that the juveniles may be stealing food destined for nestlings.
+Some have reported TRES juveniles from other nestings entering and exiting different boxes, without harming the nestlings.
+There is a concern that these juveniles may be stealing food destined for nestlings.
 Both nestling and fledging Purple Martins may practice piracy.

 - Dispersal: Eventually, females generally disperse about 5 miles from the box they fledged from, and males about 1.5 miles on average.
 They start migrating towards their winter range in July-August.